erodner/continuouslearningcvpr2017/README.md

-# iv16workshop
-page for the iv 2016 workshop on learning representations
+# CVPR 2017 Workshop on Continuous Learning